MakoriSM/vitest-test/README.md

 ### Purpose of this repo
 This MRE highlights issues when using the VS Code Vitest extension with workspace projects and Testcontainers:
-- Extension runs can behave differently vs CLI, producing intermittent errors.
+- Extension runs can behave differently vs CLI, producing issues.
 - Testcontainers often do not teardown correctly when launched via the extension, leaving containers running.
 - Goal: gather confirmations, bug reports, and feedback to help fix extension behavior and validate this setup.